In Philippines, Volcano Is Quieter, But Officials Renew Warnings For People To Leave

 Mass evacuations continued Wednesday in the Philippines under the shadow of a volcanic plume that blotted out the sun and spread ash across much of the country's most populous island.

-Since an initial eruption on Sunday, Taal volcano, located on an island in the middle of a lake just 40 miles south of the capital, Manila, has spewed ash, dust and noxious sulfur dioxide fumes, forcing tens of thousands of people to abandon their homes.
+Since an initial eruption on Sunday, Taal volcano — located on an island in the middle of a lake just 40 miles south of the capital, Manila, in Batangas province — has spewed ash, dust and noxious sulfur dioxide fumes, forcing tens of thousands of people to abandon their homes.

-"It's all in God's hands now," Leonita Gonzales, 52, who fled with the rest of her household from the danger zone around Taal, in the country's Batangas province, told Reuters.
+"It's all in God's hands now," Leonita Gonzales, 52, who fled with the rest of her household from the danger zone around Taal, in Batangas, told Reuters.
 "We are not sure if we will have a home to return to."

 Ash covers Gonzales' land and has wiped out her banana palms.
 She says she's not sure if the metal roof on her home can bear the weight of the accumulated ash.